 “A cool, colourful city base with friendly service and a central location”

-The overhaul of Ibsens has created a blend of old and new: fittings are modern, but the original character of the 1906 building has been beautifully preserved.
+Ibsens is a blend of old and new: fittings are modern, but the original character of the 1906 building has been beautifully preserved.
 None of the 118 rooms are alike, so you might find exposed wooden beams, nooks beneath dormer windows, sunken bedrooms, or quirky alcoves.
-The décor is Scando-simple, with clean lines, retro-style wooden furniture and anglepoise lamps.
-Dashes of colour are provided by bedspreads, cushions and chairs in silver-blue, purple, orange or lime green.
+The décor is Scando-simple, with clean lines, wooden furniture and anglepoise lamps.
+Dashes of colour are provided by bedspreads, cushions and chairs.

-The Junior Suites occupy the largest corner rooms and have space and light aplenty, along with big bathrooms with tubs.
-They also feature a grandness that only architects in days gone by seemed able to capture - soaring ceilings, chandeliers, bay windows and, in some, French balconies.
+Occupying the large corner plots of the building, the Junior Suites have space and light aplenty, along with big bathrooms with tubs.
+They also feature a grandeur that only architects in days gone by seemed able to capture - soaring ceilings, chandeliers, bay windows and, in some, French balconies.

-For other meals there are 2 restaurants leading off the main lobby.
+For other meals there are 3 restaurants leading off the main lobby.
 La Rocca dishes up divine Italian fare proffered by a mostly Italian staff.
 Don’t miss the mouth-watering truffled pasta served inside a giant carved-out wheel of parmesan cheese - if it's not on the menu, a very nice per favore might persuade the chef to make it for you.
-The other restaurant, Pinxtos, serves traditional Spanish tapas plus tasty fish and meat dishes.

 Children of all ages are welcome.
-Copenhagen is a very safe city for families to visit with bike lanes everywhere and it is easy to walk around Vesterbro and Christiana.
+Copenhagen is a very safe city for families to visit; there are bike lanes everywhere and it is easy to walk around Vesterbro and Christiana.

 Children (4-12 years)